General FAQs

 Do I need to be a Hamden resident to enroll in class?

-For the Adult Basic Education, English for Speakers of Other Languages (ESL), GED Prep, Citizenship, National External Diploma Program and Adult High School you should live or work in Hamden, North Haven, Bethany, Woodbridge or Orange.
+For Adult Basic Education, English as a Second Language (ESL), GED Prep, Citizenship, National External Diploma Program, and Adult High School, you must live or work in Hamden, North Haven, Bethany, Orange, or Woodbridge.

 How do I register for Continuing Education classes?